 The Homeopath said that I had also developed a psycho -somatic wheat intolerance.
 She told me to cut down on eating bread, cake and whatever else had wheat in it and also gave me little tablets that tasted like sugar that would stop the stomach aches and make me feel calm.
 My Mum wrote a note to give to all the teachers to allow me to eat in class because a) I was to take the tablets whenever I felt anxious to calm me down and b) I was getting strange dizzy spells probably from not eating in the morning.
 I also moved forms to the opposite side of the school were hardly anyone knew about what had happened to me.

-In the middle of all this, my bully confronted me saying that she wanted to talk about everything that’s been happening.
+In the middle of all this, my first friend (now bully) confronted me saying that she wanted to talk about everything that’s been happening.
 If I remember rightly, she claimed that she wanted no part in this anymore and hoped that we could talk and deal with each other in a civilised manner.
 I informed her how upset and miserable she had made me.
 I told her that she had changed me and not for the better and that I got upset before school because I afraid of her.
 She claimed that she too got upset and I got very angry very quickly.
 I let her know that she had absolutely no right to tell me that she was getting upset because she was the one who was bullying me.
 She had no right to put that on me.
 I told her I ‘wanted nothing to do with her and that if she confronted me again and dared to suggest that we could be anything more than acquaintances, that I would do more than just shout at her.
 I would tell everyone and anyone that would listen what she did to me.’
-Because although this had been the biggest thing to happen to me, only a few people knew about it.
+Because although this had been the biggest thing to happen to me, only about half of my year group knew about it.

 All of this helped immensely.
 I stayed true to who I was, I never conformed to what other people wanted me to be despite people continuing to tell me I was weird and eventually after many years, people started to respect me for it.
 My bully also backed down.
 I told the two friends I had made that they helped me a great deal, but I needed to be with other people who didn’t know my story.
 They didn’t understand completely but let me know that I was free to do anything that made me comfortable.
 I joined a large group which someone I had befriended in a food technology class I was in.
 We fast became close friends and I depended on her for a lot of things.
 Sometimes I would get upset at the start of term because I was afraid that she might be ill or something.
 We have so much in common and get along famously.
 Now, many of my friends are shocked to know that I was bullied, they are very surprised to hear that I am terrified of trusting people and get anxious at nearly everything.
 They say I “seem fine” – happy, even.